 '''

-cp runscripts/runIMP3_tmux.sh runIMP3 chmod 755 runIMP3
+cp runscripts/runIMP3_tmux.sh runIMP3

+chmod 755 runIMP3

 '''

-5. optional, but recommended: Install snakemake via conda: If you want to use snakemake via conda (and you've set SNAKEMAKE_VIA_CONDA to true), install the environment, as recommended by Snakemake:
+6. optional, but highly recommended: Install snakemake (and other dependencies) via conda:

+If you want to use snakemake via conda (and you've set SNAKEMAKE_VIA_CONDA to true), install the environment, as recommended by Snakemake : Please note that the IMP3 pipeline is tested only using package versions specified in requirements.yaml.
+Using different versions than the specified ones might cause issues.